 Effective HR leaders maintain high levels of personal and professional integrity promoting core values, integrity, and accountability throughout the organization.
 Explore strategies and issues related to creating, ethical, respectful, and socially responsible organizations.
-Prerequisites: Introduction to HR in the Business World (may be waived based on HR experience) Critical evaluation and research writing (may be waived based on writing assessment).

 HRD 8345: Relational Capital

 Examines the notion of relational capital as a form of human capital, explains its stages, and looks at the Relational Quotient assessment instrument for analyzing relationships that enhance business success.